Study Abroad Participant Report

 I vacillated when the boys I taught acted up, got angry and jealous at the new basketballs, stared in shock as they fought in the dust for half a cookie, and almost yelled at the adult, in that order.
 I can say, with absolute honesty, that all of the above helped me grow in ways that simply do not happen in the confines of a normal college campus.
 And I can say that all of the above were some of the most difficult, painful lessons I have ever learned.

 It was worth it, more than I can really describe, but it was equally difficult.
 The important thing was allowing myself to connect.
 I did not hold back.
 I let myself become an open vessel to all of the experiences on offer.

-I’ll offer this advice for those who go to the Third World to study abroad and are thinking of working in development, aid, teaching, etc.:
+I’ll offer this advice for those who go to the "Developing World" to study abroad and are thinking of working in development, aid, teaching, etc.: